-Along with numerous awards, including Second Prize Contemporary Issues Singles in the 2011 World Press Photo Contest, UNICEF’s Photo of the Year 2010, a Prix Pictet 2010 Commission and hon- ors from Pictures of the Year International, Communication Arts and American Photography, Kashi’s images have been published and exhibited worldwide.
-Additionally, his editorial assignments and per- sonal projects have generated seven books, including the recent Curse of the Black Gold: 50 Years of Oil in the Niger Delta and THREE.
-Kashi’s latest book Photojournalisms, is a compilation of journal writings to his wife, done over a nearly 20-year period, from various locations around the world.
+Along with numerous awards from World Press Photo and Pictures of the Year International, UNICEF’s Photo of the Year 2010, a Prix Pictet 2010 Commission and honors from Communication Arts and American Photography, Kashi’s images have been published and exhibited worldwide.
+He has made seven books, including Curse of the Black Gold: 50 Years of Oil in the Niger Delta and THREE.
+Kashi’s latest book Photojournalisms, is a compilation of journal writings to his wife, done over a nearly 20-year period, from various locations around the world. a nearly 20-year period, from various locations around the world.

 Ed Kashi is a member of VII agency. www.edkashi.com.